 One possibility is that even though Fudge seems unlikely to have been a member of Dumbledore’s Order, he might well have been a lot more deeply in Dumbledore’s councils during VoldWar I, or since then, than we’ve otherwise been led to understand.
 If this is the case, that description of Dumbledore’s “suddenly looking at Fudge as if he had not seen him before” in response to Fudge having deliberately brought a Dementor into the castle in GoF may have a lot more context than a surface reading would give us.
 It is possible that Dumbledore has just realized that he just made another of his huge mistakes.

-Albus hasn’t been paying attention to Fudge; this inattention has unwittingly lost him an ally to subversion and he may be seeing ghosts of the past.
+Albus hasn’t been paying attention to Fudge; and this inattention has unwittingly lost him an ally to subversion and he may be seeing ghosts of the past.
 In particular the ghost of a young man by the name of Peter Pettigrew.
 Dumbledore certainly adjusts his thinking without hesitation after realizing this, for by the time Fudge storms off in a huff Dumbledore is clearly convinced that Fudge is not to be trusted and is no longer surprised by any of Fudge’s obstructionism.

 But what now appears most likely to me is that back in the days that he was blamelessly fulfilling the peter principle in the Department of Magical Catastrophes, Cornelius Fudge was probably a fairly effective gatherer of information (he is certainly an incorrigible gossip).
 Much of the data regarding the Potters is likely to have been collected in the investigation of the damage to the House in Godric’s Hollow, which his Department would reasonably have been called in to conduct.
 And he has forgotten little of that data in the ensuing 12 years.
 Although he had probably refreshed his memory by rereading all of the case files since Sirius’s escape from Azkaban.
 I am growing inclined to think that a younger Cornelius Fudge was probably a passably honest civil servant, and a staunch supporter of the Ministry of the day, without the slightest suspicion of Death Eater associations to taint his reputation.